Everything Carriers & Brokers Need to Know About CSA Scores

 Make more money starting now.

-Did you know that a CSA (compliance, safety, accountability) rating can make or break a carrier’s career?
+A CSA (compliance, safety, accountability) rating can make or break a carrier’s profitability, reputation, and career.

 In fact, CSA scores are critical and can determine a carrier’s success.
-CSA scores are assigned to a motor carrier’s unique transportation number rather than a driver’s personal record.
-The lower their score, the better.
-Carriers with low CSA scores get access to preferred loads and lower insurance premiums.
-If the carrier doesn’t manage the CSA score well, their scores go up.
-A high SCA score can result in an out-of-service order.
+CSA scores are assigned to a motor carrier’s DOT number rather than a driver’s personal record.
+The lower the CSA score, the better.
+Carriers with low CSA scores often get access to preferred loads and lower insurance premiums.
+If a carrier doesn’t manage the CSA score well, their scores go up.
+A high SCA score can result in more frequent DOT inspections, lost relationships with brokers, and even canceled insurance coverage.

 What is the CSA program?